 • the association suspends its operations for a year;

 • the association is unable to pay its debts;

 • the association has no members;

 • the association (or the association as trustee) has traded or divided profits among its members (subject to exceptions contained in the Associations Act);

 • the association has acted outside its purpose as stated in its rules; or

 • the court believes it is just or equitable to do so.

-An application for winding-up can be made by the association, by CAV, or by a member or creditor of the association.
-The provisions (in the Corporations Act 2001 (Cth)) relating to corporations winding-up voluntarily or involuntarily also apply to associations.
+An application for winding-up can be made by the association, by CAV, or by a member, creditor or liquidator of the association.
+The provisions in the Corporations Act that relate to corporations winding-up voluntarily or involuntarily also apply to associations winding-up.

 For further information about ending an association, visit Not-for-profit Law’s Information Hub at www.nfplaw.org.au/windingup.